alexandergg/MLOps-YoloV3/README.md

 ![Azure Devops](./images/azuredevops-cd.jpg)

 ## Pipelines
-### Continuous integration
-There will be two continuouos integration (CI) pipelines.
-One, where all the infraestructure will be set up (CI-IaC) and other more specific to AI projects (CI-MLOps)

-Any of this pipelines can be manually triggered.
-To do so, you should go to the Azure DevOps portal, click on Pipelines>Pipelines, select the desired pipeline and click on run pipeline.

 #### CI-PPE Module
 This pipeline will update the docker image when any change is done to the Dockerfile and it will create an artifact with the IoT manifest.
 Where the ACR password, username and the Docer image name will be automatically filled with the values specified in the DevOps Library.

 ### CI - Infrastructure As Code
 This pipeline will automatically create the resource group and the services needed in the subscription that will be specified in the *cloud_environment.json* file located in the *environment_setup/arm_templates* folder.